starkware-libs/starknet-staking/docs/spec.md

 1. Staker is listed in the contract.
 2. Staker is not in an exit window.
 #### access control <!-- omit from toc -->
-Only the staker address for which the change is requested for.
+Only the staker address or rewards address for which the change is requested for.
 #### logic <!-- omit from toc -->
 1. Validate amount is above the minimum set threshold.
 2. Validate staker is not in an exit window.